Brillia Review: Do Homeopathic Focus Pills Work?

 Brillia contains three active ingredients, all of which are different potencies of a compound called Lapine S-100 immune globulin.

-We cannot find any clinical studies published in peer-reviewed medical journals proving the safety or efficacy of this ingredient.
+We cannot find any clinical studies published in peer-reviewed journals proving the safety or efficacy of this ingredient.

-Brillia describes this ingredient as “antibodies to the brain-specific S100 protein.”
-We consider antibody therapy a very strange way to target something as simple as focus and attention, when there are research-backed and safe alternatives like caffeine which have been studied extensively for those outcomes.
+We consider antibody therapy a very strange way to target something as simple as focus and attention, when there are research-backed and safe alternatives like caffeine, which have been studied extensively and shown to support those outcomes.

-As shown in the ingredient label above, the active ingredients are listed with a numeric multiplier of “C:” 12C, 30C and 200C.
-The “C” describes how many times the active ingredient is diluted in a homeopathic remedy.
 Wikipedia’s resource page on homeopathic dilutions documents that a 30C dilution results in such a small amount of the original ingredient that no molecules of the original ingredient would exist if diluted in water.

 There are no active ingredients in this formulation that we consider likely to be effective for improving focus or concentration.